-The Election Commission of India has developed a dedicated app Know your Candidate (KYC) for both Android and iOS platforms for informing about "Criminal Antecedents" status of candidates.
+The Election Commission of India has developed a dedicated app Know your Candidate (KYC) for informing about "Criminal Antecedents" status of candidates.
 This allows citizens to browse candidates with/ without Criminal Antecedents and empowers the citizens to know the criminal antecedents of the candidates.
 The application is available on both the Google Play & Apple App Store.